What is Uniswap?

 Uniswap is an automated token exchange, based on the Ethereum blockchain, that launched in 2018.
 Uniswap’s home country is the United States.
-The US is in many ways one of cryptocurrency’s first cradles and there are several other crypto exchanges from here.

 US-investors are naturally permitted to trade here seeing as the platform is from the US.
 But, US-investors should do their own independent assessment of any problems arising from their residency or citizenship.
 In a worst-case scenario, they may be prohibited by state laws to trade wherever they want to.

 Another advantage with this platform is that they also support a large number of cryptocurrencies.
 Swaps are not limited to BTC against ETH or XRP.
 Many altcoins can be swapped here.